 Step 1: Click here to download AutoActivationOff.reg file.

-Step 3: Click OK button when you see the following dialog.
+Step 3: Click the OK button when you see the following dialog.

 To turn on automatic activation again, download this AutoActivationOn Registry file, and follow instructions in Step 2 and Step 3 of Method 2.